Wentuz/SZOPlugin/README.md

         Only iron golems are worse swimmers than them They minie faster and are short
     >   Witch
+        Plants from breaking grass and fern
+        Can craft the most suspicious soup, main hand - sus soup, off hand - nether wart Gets random bonus effects on any potion drank Their weapons are poisoned.
+Even if it's just a stick

 > Custom items :
     > Weapons :